vintage-creator/WriteFedora/CONTRIBUTING.md

 - ✅ Check that the extension still loads correctly.
 - ✅ Run Vale locally (`vale .`) and resolve linting errors.
-- ✅ Test new snippets and templates inside VS Code.
+- ✅ Test new snippets and templates.
 - ✅ Update documentation if you added or changed features.

 ---